uprighted-learners/unit-4-hello-frenemy-www/readme.md

 ## Achieving

-In this lab, you will bring your Hello Frenemy program into the browser.
+In this exercise, you will bring your Hello Frenemy program into the browser.

 Your work will result in: